Topical Relevance: 9 Tips on How to Create Content Google Can’t Ignore

 When done right, you can often gain backlinks to your cluster content and increase your authority on the whole topic.

-Many SEOs use the term “LSI keywords” when describing words that relate to one another.
+Many SEOs use the term “LSI keywords” when describing words that relate to one another (and if you're confused by any of this, make sure to check out our guide to SEO abbreviations).

 But this understanding of LSI keywords is a little inaccurate and has even been confirmed by a Google representative as untrue.